tinify/wordpress-plugin/readme.txt

 Install this plugin and obtain your free API key from https://tinypng.com/developers.
 With a free account you can optimize **roughly 100 images each month** (based on a regular WordPress installation).
 The exact number depends on the amount of thumbnails you use.
 You can change which of the generated thumbnail sizes should be optimized in the *Settings > Media* page.
 If you’re a heavy user you can optimize more images for a small additional fee per image.

+= Optimizing all your images =

+You can optimize all your JPEG and PNG images at once by going to *Media > Compress All Images*.
+Clicking on the big 'Compress all images' button will start optimizing all unoptimized images in your media library.

 = Multisite support =

 The API key can optionally be configured in wp-config.php.
 This removes the need to set a key on each site individually in your multisite network.